 Ranking for high-volume keywords is nearly impossible for younger sites, so targeting long-tail keywords—which are longer and more focused—is a better strategy for a newly made website.
 Although an article that ranks for a popular search term will get loads of traffic, it’s much easier to get an article to rank for something much more specific and it can still get a good amount of attention.

 Whereas the keyword “Indonesia volcano” gets an average of 14,000 searches per month, “Kawah Ijen volcano” only had a few hundred when I wrote about it in 2013.
 Because it was one of the first posts of mine to rank well, it drove a decent amount of traffic to the rest of my blog.

 How does one find long-tail keywords?
 Tools such as SEMrush, WordStream, Long Tail Pro and Ahrefs are vital for keyword research and other SEO strategies.
 These tools take some getting used to, so start with free tools before committing to expensive subscriptions.

 02. Find your niche

 Narrowing your focus is key for increasing blog traffic, especially in a saturated market.
-When I started Be My Travel Muse, I knew I wasn’t going to be able to compete with generalized travel publications like Afar, so I focused on solo travel for women.
+When I started Be My Travel Muse, I knew I wasn’t going to be able to compete with generalized travel publications like Afar, so I focused on solo travel for women as my website type.
 Focusing on this content niche not only helped me increase my blog traffic, but it also helped me connect to my readers on a deeper level.

 To find your niche, take a look at your existing blog posts and look for a commonality.
 If you haven’t started a blog yet, brainstorm a few dozen story ideas and find the common thread holding them together.
 Make sure the topic is broad enough that you can write about it for years to come.